 Today's Runes for Michelle Yeoh

-The middle rune represents a deciding element of the present.
+The left rune represents one of the forces acting on the issue at hand.
 Fehu represents cattle the Norse symbol of wealth.
 This rune has some interesting implications based on the fact that cattle, unlike land, move about of their own accord.
 Cattle also reproduce, so this rune often speaks of wealth that renews or perpetuates itself.
 Wealth takes many forms, but this rune generally represents the value that is purely material or monetary in nature.
 Alternatively, this rune is deeply associated with Frey, and hence can be the harbinger of fertility and children. |

 |